abramtan/abramtan/README.md

 </h1>

 ### About me
 Hello there!
 I'm Abram, a computer science undergraduate at SUTD.
-I have worked at LionsBot, a startup that designs and builds cleaning robots with personalities, and at ST Electronics (Info-Security) doing some cyber-security work.
-I code in C++, Python, Java, Ruby and Swift and look forward to building cool robots and applications that make our lives better!
+I have worked at LionsBot, a startup that designs and builds cleaning robots with personalities, at ST Electronics (Info-Security) doing some cyber-security work, and in Deloitte's cyber cloud team.
+I code in C++, Python, Java, Ruby and Swift and look forward to building the future of cloud computing, cool robots and applications that make our lives better!